 Detoxing is a natural process that occurs in our body, which is necessary for removing toxins.

-If our bodies do not properly detox, our hormones can be effected and lead to a plethora of unwanted symptoms.
+If our bodies do not properly detox, our hormones can be affected and result in a plethora of unwanted symptoms.

-How your body processes toxins and what to expect.
+Learn how your body processes toxins and what to expect from that.

 Why Detoxing Is Important